colsen9/iMP3/README.md

 Graysen Schwaller, Penny Mayer, and Sara Theriault.
 This project is for viewing purposes only
 * All frontend classes & methods developed by myself are labeled with /** @author Cayden Olsen **/
 * Since the project's server was based on an Iowa State University domain, the server is no longer active as of 12/10/2025.
--Please watch [this video](https://youtu.be/kHMzPLT80t8) to see the app's functionality.
+Please watch [this video](https://youtu.be/kHMzPLT80t8) to see the app's functionality.

 ## Tech Overview
 - **Backend**: Java 17, Spring Boot 3, Maven, JPA (Hibernate), MariaDB